 Kathak, as we know, is one of the most popular classical dance forms of India.
-This dance form originated in North India and is said to have derived its name from Sanskrit word ‘Katha’ which means a story.
-Kathak is an art of storytelling imbibed into dance moves and expressions.
+Kathak originated in North India and derived its name from Sanskrit word ‘Katha’ which means a story.
+It is an art of storytelling imbibed into dance moves and expressions.

 Kathak, the classical dance form which was patronized by art rulers of ancient and medieval India.
 While in ancient times the dance was considered strictly a mythological lore depicting the love of Lord Krishna and Radha, over the years this dance form adopted contemporary themes.